-FACTBOX-Back to pubs, gyms and movies: plotting the return to normal | Health
+FACTBOX-Back to pubs, gyms and movies: Plotting the return to normal | Health

-As the COVID-19 vaccine rollout gains momentum, many countries are planning a gradual return to normal, opening borders and letting people back into restaurants, shops and sports venues after more than a year of on-off lockdowns.
+As COVID-19 vaccine rollouts gain momentum, many countries are planning a gradual return to normal, opening borders and letting people back into restaurants, shops and sports venues after more than a year of on-off lockdowns.

 Here are some of their plans, in alphabetical order: BRITAIN